mother

 Basically, more than our mothers, and their mothers’, shit.

-Halberstam draws on Saidiya Hartman’s pioneering text, Lose Your Mother5 to advocate for this unbecoming feminism — ‘losing one’s mother [...] actually enables a relation to other models of time, space, place, and connection.’
+Halberstam draws on Saidiya Hartman’s pioneering text, Lose Your Mother 4 to advocate for this unbecoming feminism — ‘losing one’s mother [...] actually enables a relation to other models of time, space, place, and connection.’
 That other also being experiences that aren’t rooted in white, cisgendered, heteronormativism.

-I’ve been thinking about this a lot recently in relation to my capacity issue.
-My lungs were not reaching their full inhalation potential, the doctors said.
-All of that blasting out Greensleeves was about increasing their capacity.
-Conditioning my body, one C major at a time to become — larger, more developed, stronger, controlled.
-To have the capacity to take in more, absorb more, be more.
+I’ve been thinking about this a lot recently in relation to my ongoing ‘capacity issue’, my lungs that are unable to reach their ‘full inhalation potential’.
+I’ve long given up on doctors, simply accepting that a few times a year my breathing stops.
+But all of that blasting out Greensleeves was about increasing their capacity.
+Conditioning my body, one C major at a time to become—larger, more developed, stronger, controlled.
+To have the capacity to take in more, absorb more, embody more.

 But what if my capacity issue wasn’t about needing to become at all.
 What if it was actually about needing to unbecome.